praveenscience/FinalYear-Project-Ideas/README.md

   > _This app will contain your profile which ultimately leads to respective link of portfolio, with flutter it can be made beautifully._
+* Instagram Clone
+  > _Building a working Instagram clone using Flutter and Firebase

 ## AI/ML